satyrius/vim/README.md

-My VIM config I use for Python development
+My VIM config I use for Python and Ruby development

 First, if you want to use outstanding plugins for python development your vim should be built with +python option, follow the installation [instruction](https://gist.github.com/satyrius/1635076).
 And following python modules should by installed to satisfy *jedi-vim*, *ropevim* and *flake8* requirements.
 You should install them for python you have used to built into vim.